yuridmayerpro/unreal-mcp/README.md

 - Running the MCP server
 - Using direct or server-based connections

-### Configure MCP Client
+### Configuring your MCP Client

-Use the following JSON for your mcp configuration based on your MCP client:
+Use the following JSON for your mcp configuration based on your MCP client.

 ```json
 {